SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/software.md

 ### Software management example

-This section introduces a Lua plugin that handles `c8y_SoftwareList` operation, sending the installed package list to the Cumulocity IoT platfrom and triggering the installation or removal of packages from there.
+This section introduces a Lua plugin that handles `c8y_SoftwareList` operation, sending the installed package list to the {{< product-name-1 >}} platfrom and triggering the installation or removal of packages from there.
 This example assumes that the device supports **Debian** packages.

 First, the agent needs to send `c8y_SoftwareList` as `c8y_SupportedOperations` as we did in the restart example section.